reactjstampabay/rehacked-redux-basics/README.md

 ### Explanation

 * We initially localized the state of the email and password input boxes to the StartScreen Container.
-* However, what if the values for those input boxes needed to be shared across the system, or we needed to persist the last state of these boxes?
+* However, what if the values for those input boxes needed to be shared across the system or even multiple platforms (mobile or desktop)?
+Or we needed to persist the last state of these boxes?
 We can let Redux handle the states of these as well.

 ### Instructions